rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 If you are going to be hacking on the Rust compiler itself then it is recommended that you configure with `--disable-optimize`, since this will greatly reduce up your compilation time.

+Note that some make targets are only exercised by `make check-full`.
+If you want to see what commands a make invocation is running, you can add `VERBOSE=1` to the argument list for make.
+(Also, if you use make options like `--print-database` to see other targets, note that some rules in the database are only generated dynamically.)

 ## Navigating

 There's a quick guide to the source of the compiler in [src/librustc/README.txt](https://github.com/mozilla/rust/blob/master/src/librustc/README.txt).
 You should look through it if you're going to be contributing.